lkm0049/lkm0049/README.md

   - 📖 Third-year student pursuing a Bachelor of Software Engineering and Master of Science in Cybersecurity Engineering at Auburn University, with expected completion in May 2026.
   - 👷 Interning as a Software Optimization Intern, where I focus on improving web performance and implementing security protocols.
   - 👨‍🏫 Teaching Assistant for both Digital Forensics and Graduate-level Digital Forensics.
   - 🔎 Participating in the Auburn University Undergraduate Research and Training Program (UGRTP).
+Focus: Offensive and defensive security applications of AI/ML.
   - 🌱 Currently expanding my cybersecurity skills in my free time by exploring TryHackMe and HackTheBox, focusing on hands-on and practical learning.
   - 📝 Studying for the CompTIA Security+ certification to expand my cybersecurity knowledge.
   - 📫 How to reach me: Feel free to connect with me on LinkedIn (link above).